normalvector/satisfactory_planner/README.md

 To view the current content of this local inventory we use ```InventorySummary !local```.

 ## ToDo
+* Include the amount of time taken to produce things
 * Different verbosity for production lines
 * Confirmation of things such as resetting MD/Recipes
 * Allow plurals and aliases for recipes